 Skaer R. 1991.
 Remodelling during the development of nematocysts in a siphonophore.
 In: Hydrobiologia Springer. pp. 685–89.

 Sugiura N. 1978.
-Further analysts of the data by akaike’s information criterion and the finite corrections: Further analysts of the data by akaike’s.
+Further analysts of the data by Akaike’s Information Criterion and the finite corrections: Further analysts of the data by Akaike’s.
 Communications in Statistics-Theory and Methods 7:13–26.

 Thomason J. 1988.
 The allometry of nematocysts.
 In: The biology of nematocysts Elsevier. pp. 575–88.